groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 squigglyAnnotation.setPoints(points);
 ```

-**Understanding the coordinate system**: Points are measured from the top-left corner of the page.
+**Understanding the coordinate system**: Points are measured from the top‑left corner of the page.
 The first two points define the start and end of your annotation area, while additional points can create more complex shapes.

 ### Step 3: Add Interactive Replies (Optional but Powerful)